trek-view/basecamp/_posts/2021-05-07-climbing-kilimanjaro-part-2-machame.md

 This Guidebook would not have been possible without the studious team at Altezza Travel.

-They're taking bookings for the 2021 season, including the Macheme route.
+They're taking bookings for the 2021 season, including the Machame route.
 [See the Altezza Travel website for more details](https://en.altezza.travel/).

 ## More soon...

-Sadly the weather meant we couldn't film the entire Macheme route.
+Sadly the weather meant we couldn't film the entire Machame route.

 When the good weather for trekking returns again in June, we'll be hoping for a few more drier days to [capture the missing imagery with our Trek Packs](/trek-pack).